ArtyKrafty/detection/README.md

 ```
 <p align="center"><img src="https://i.ibb.co/pz0Twxx/0299ce77-30e4-4b31-b8e5-fad85b140111.jpg" alt="0299ce77-30e4-4b31-b8e5-fad85b140111" border="0"></p>

+> on standard models of problems with working out the main classes in the `COCO` dataset

 2. `Instance segmentation` for detecting weapons on a custom [dataset](https://github.com/ArtyKrafty/detection/blob/main/configs/COCO-InstanceSegmentation_weapon/weapon_data.tar).
 The class names had to be neglected - otherwise they lost in universality.
 If you collect a larger set, you can use similar models to detect whether a person has a weapon